Preventing Hotel Housekeeper Injuries

 Hotel housekeepers have a myriad of responsibilities.
 They’re required to scrub bathrooms, vacuum, dust, makes beds, take the trash out and more.
-While these seem like straightforward, manageable tasks, considering the fact these employees perform these tasks repeatedly dozens of times every day, subject to room-cleaning quotas and various mental and physical stresses, it’s no wonder they have the potential of sustaining serious injuries.
+Performing each of these tasks sometimes over a dozen times a day opens up housekeeping professionals to a higher potential of physical, stress-induced, and repetition injuries.

 Our goal is to educate you on housekeeper injury types and facts, inform you of new regulations impacting lodging establishments employing housekeeping staff — and, most importantly, provide you with tips to help prevent hotel housekeeping injuries.